carpentries/lesson-transition/beta-phase-workflow.md

 ### What to Expect

+To start the example, we have a styles-based lesson with its default branch set to `gh-pages`.
+This lesson has its episodes in the underscore episodes folder and there is one pull request that we will leave open during the transition to demonstrate what happens to it.
+Note that this pull request is going into the `gh-pages branch`

 A repository that recently update to use the beta stage of the workbench can be a bit bewildering.
 When you visit the GitHub page, you will notice that the default branch is now called `main` and the folder structure looks different.